fuseml/fuseml/docs/development.md

 We use [gitlint](https://jorisroovers.com/gitlint/) to lint all new commits.

-The hook can be setup by running the following command inside of the `carrier` git directory:
+The hook can be setup by running the following command inside of the `fuseml` git directory:

 ```bash
 gitlint install-hook